morotsman/morotsman.github.io/_posts/2020-07-12-java-contravariance.markdown

 > * Covariance of return types in the subtype.
 > * No new exceptions should be thrown by methods of the subtype, except where those exceptions are themselves subtypes of exceptions thrown by the methods of the supertype.

-So why should the return types be covariant?
+So why should the method arguments be contravariant in the subtypes?
 Because we get a more flexible API (no copy/paste) and it is safe for the client to use.

-## A final example
+In our example above we can according to [LSP] declare `Consumer<Eatable>` to be contravariant on `Eatable` which leads to that `Consumer<Fruit>` is a subtype of `Consumer<Eatable>`.
+This since `Eatable` in this case is an in argument.

 [covariance]: https://morotsman.github.io/java,/covariance,/the/liskov/substitution/principle/2020/07/12/java-covariance.html